 The Company is a limited company incorporated under the laws of England and Wales, which transacts life and pension insurance business.
-The Company has both Non-profit and With-profits funds and and offers a market leading range of propositions to individual and corporate customers covering their savings, retirement, insurance and protection needs.
+The Company has both Non-profit and With-profits funds and offers a market leading range of propositions to individual and corporate customers covering their savings, retirement, insurance and protection needs.
 The Company also purchases equity release business written by its wholly owned subsidiary Aviva Equity Release UK Limited.
 The Company predominantly carries out its business in the UK.

 The Company reports to its chief operating decision makers using an alternative financial performance measure referred to as 'adjusted operating profit'.
 The Company regards adjusted operating profit as an appropriate measure of underwriting performance.
-Adjusted operating profit for the Company in 2020 was £1,425 million (2019 restated: £1,018 million).
+Adjusted operating profit for the Company in 2022 was £1,186 million (2021: £888 million).
 The adjusted operating profit is shown after the impacts of quota share reinsurance arrangements with a fellow Group company, Aviva International Insurance Limited ("AII").
-Under the quota share reinsurance arrangements, 30% of the Company's Non-profit business (2019: 50% of some Non-profit business) is reinsured to AII.
-The adjusted operating profit has increased compared to 2019.
-A key component of this increase is attributable to the one-off impact of the revised quota share arrangements.
-The remaining operating profit is broadly level with the previous year, with strong Savings & Retirement revenue growth, reduced customer remediation costs, offset by continued run-off of the legacy book.
+Under the quota share reinsurance arrangements, 30% of the Company's Non-profit business is reinsured to AII.
+The adjusted operating profit has increased compared to 2021.